navarasu/serverless-ruby-layer/docs/usage_examples/use_docker_file.md

-##  Using Dockerfile for gems which with other system libraries and configuration
+##  Using Dockerfile for gems which requires other system libraries and configuration

 <!-- tabs:start -->